vincebusam/pyWebCash/README.md

 ### Scraper (client)

 This has been tested on a Mac, but should also work on Linux.
-By default it uses Chrome, which requires the chrome webdrivery binary in the path.
+By default it uses Chrome, which requires the chrome webdriver binary in the path.
 It can be easily edited to use other browsers.

  ---